langchain4j/langchain4j/docs/docs/get-started.md

 ```java
 String apiKey = "demo";
 ```
+Be aware that when using the `demo` key, all requests to the OpenAI API go through our proxy, which injects the real key before forwarding your request to the OpenAI API.
+We do not collect or use your data in any way.
 :::

 Once you've set up the key, let's create an instance of an `OpenAiChatModel`:
 ```java
 OpenAiChatModel model = OpenAiChatModel.withApiKey(apiKey);